-Clearly, $(\forall Y\in C, f)A(Y, f, \Psi(Y,f))$ expresses that $\Psi$ is a modulus-of-continuity functional, and $(\forall W^{2})B(W, \Theta(W))$ expresses that $\Theta$ is the special fan functional as in $\SCF(\Theta)$.
-Bringing the $Z$ and $s$ quantifiers into the consequent, we get \eqref{consversion}. \end{proof} We now discuss possible strengthenings of the above results. \begin{rem}[Similar results] \rm It is an interesting question if the condition `$Y^{2}\in C$' in the previous results can be weakened.
+Finally, we note that $\Psi$ as in $(\forall f)A(f, \Psi(f))$ is Feferman's second search operator as in $\MU_{2}(\nu)$.
+In the proof of Theorem~\ref{seconde}, the latter functional is explicitly defined in terms of Feferman's search operator as in $\MU(\mu)$. \end{proof} Recall Remark \ref{simply} and note that we performed a similar procedure as in the former remark (involving a term of type $0^{*}$ and its maximum) to obtain \eqref{kuhhh} from \eqref{liko} after applying Corollary \ref{consresultcor} to the latter.
+Hereon-after, we will sometimes skip the (obvious) step involving the maximum when applying Corollary \ref{consresultcor} too. \begin{cor} We can obtain a version of \eqref{consversion} with Feferman's search operator $\MU(\mu)$ replaced by $\MPC(\Psi)$, i.e.\ the Gandy-Hyland functional can be expressed in terms of a modulus-of-continuity functional and $\Theta$. \end{cor} \begin{proof} From $\Psi$ as in $\MPC(\Psi)$, one can define a \emph{discontinuous} type two functional (See \cite{exu} and \cite{beeson1}*{Theorem 19.1}).
+By \cite{kohlenbach2}*{Prop.\ 3.7} and \cite{kohlenbach3}*{\S3}, a discontinuous type two functional can be used to define $\mu^{2}$ as in $\MU(\mu)$, using choice functionals originating from the application of $\QFAC^{1,0}$. \end{proof} We now discuss a possible strengthening of the above results. \begin{rem}[Similar results] \rm It is an interesting question if the condition `$Y^{2}\in C$' in $\NPC$ can be weakened.